opensearch-project/project-website/_posts/2025-05-05-date-histogram-optimizations.md

 }
 ```

-A major breakthrough came after we spent sometime to understand the execution of this query and why it is much faster than the aggregation query over same time range!!
+This remarkable performance difference led us to dive deeper into understanding why this query executed so much faster than the equivalent aggregation query.
+Our investigation yielded a crucial insight that would shape our next optimization approach.

 ### Phase 1: Filter Rewrite

-Based on our understanding of range query execution, we came up with Filter Rewrite approach.
-It preemptively created a series of range filters, one for each bucket, in the requested date histogram.
-For example, the monthly aggregation over year can be rewritten as below:
+Drawing from our analysis of the range query's superior performance, we developed the Filter Rewrite approach.
+This method works by preemptively creating a series of range filters, one for each bucket in the requested date histogram.
+For example, the monthly aggregation over a year can be rewritten as follows:

 ```json
 {